-4.6.3 Telecommunications Shelter
+4.6.3 Telecommunications Shaded Shelter

-An approved ground sources such as, but not limited to ground rods shall be installed within the premises along the four sides/corners of the telecommunication shelter and maintain a 6 feet separations between ground rod.
-Bond the ground busbar using a solid or stranded copper conductor with listed double hole connector to the ground electrode and ensure that the ground resistance complied as per Section 4.1.2.6 or Section 4.1.4.9 which ever apply.
-Refer to Table from J-STD-607-A as shown in Section 4.2.1.2, for sizing of ground electrode conductor against the required length.
+An approved ground sources such as, but not limited to ground rods shall be installed within the premises along the four sides/corners of the telecommunication shaded shelter and maintain a six (6 ft.) separations between ground rod.
+Bond the ground busbar using a solid or stranded copper conductor with listed double hole connector to the ground electrode and ensure that the ground resistance complied as per Section 4.1.2.7 Tower Structure Grounding Requirements which ever apply.
+Refer to Table from ANSI/TIA-607-D as shown in section 4.2.1.2, for sizing of ground electrode conductor against the required length.